F-I-D-O/Manuals/manuals/Windows/Windows Manual.md

 ## Run a non-default terminal application
-It is not an easy task to manually tun a shell in a non-default terminal application.
+It is not an easy task to manually run a shell in a non-default terminal application.
 To do it, we need to execute the terminal application executable:
 - Windows Terminal: `wt.exe`
 - Windows Console Host: `conhost.exe`